-- Increased cost of technology: this risk would result in INWIT having to adapt infrastructure assets (piling, power supply and air conditioning); - Increased fossil fuel electricity prices: the Company monitors this risk through the implementation of a specific process guided by a dedicated unit, aimed at managing issues relating to energy procurement.
+- increased cost of technology: this risk would result in INWIT having to adapt infrastructure assets (piling, power supply and air conditioning). - increased fossil fuel electricity prices: the Company monitors this risk through the implementation of a

-As of 2023, INWIT publishes a TCFD Report (to which readers should refer) incorporating the reporting framework set out by the Task Force on Climate-related Financial Disclosure (TCFD) and provides key information regarding the functions and processes used by the company to monitor and manage climate-related risks and opportunities, the climate goals it has set itself, with associated metrics for monitoring them, and the strategy developed to achieve them.
+As of 2023, INWIT publishes a TCFD Report (to which readers should refer) incorporating the reporting framework set out by the Task Force on Climate-related Financial Disclosure (TCFD) and provides key information regarding the functions and processes used by the company to monitor and manage climaterelated risks and opportunities, the climate goals it has set itself, with associated metrics for monitoring them, and the strategy developed to achieve them.